Railroad Crossing Car Accident

 When it comes to pursuing a personal injury claim, the Dietrich Law Firm P.C. is your best option for timely and expert legal advice.
 With over $175,000,000 secured in settlements and verdicts for our clients, we are experienced in car accident injury law and will know how to assist you in your railroad crossing car accident injury case best.
 Call us today at 716-839-3939 or visit us online to schedule your free consultation.The Dangers of Railroad Crossings

 Railroad crossing car accidents most often occur at grade crossings.
 A grade crossing is any place where a railroad intersects a public road, path, or another rail line.
-On average, a train travels at a speed of 150 miles per hour.
+On average, a train will travel at a speed of 150 miles per hour.
 For a train traveling at that speed to stop, it would require 3 to 5 miles of track.
 Because of this, in the event that a motor vehicle is stalled crossing railroad tracks, it is very unlikely that a train would be able to stop in time to avoid a collision.
 While today most crossings are marked with active warning signals and signs, some have only passive signs, meaning they are static and not responding to live communication signals from approaching trains.
 Because of this, they give no indication as to whether or not a train is near a crossing.
 Motor vehicle operators must rely on their own senses to perceive whether or not a train is approaching.

 A railroad crossing accident might occur if there is an issue with the crossing itself.
 Potholes, uneven pavement, or similar obstructions might cause a car to become trapped on the tracks.
 Under Section 56 of New York State’s Consolidated Railroad Laws, trains are required to stop at most grade crossings, but not all.
 In the event that your vehicle is stranded on the tracks, retreat to a safe distance and immediately call 911 to report the danger.